bokeh/bokeh.org/_features/powerful.md

 description: Powerful
 order: 4
 ---
-You can always add/include JavaScript to support advanced or specialized cases.
+You can always add custom JavaScript to support advanced or specialized cases.